ratajs/jquery-actualizer/README.md

 # jquery-actualizer
 jQuery data actualizer

-Include jQuery & this plugin in HTML page and user this js code:
+Include jQuery & this plugin into HTML page and user this js code:

 $('#target').actualizer('a');